+Candidates must use our application form and applications received in any other format will not be accepted.
 All sections of the form must be fully completed.
-Failure to complete the application as set out in this section could render the application void.
+Failure to complete the application as set out in this section will render the application void.

-Applications will not be accepted after the closing date.
+Applications will not be accepted after the time of the closing date.